FilipMorys/filipmorys.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: Neuroscience.
+Obesity.
+Food.

 profile:
   align: right
   image: prof_pic.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>Montreal Neurological Institute</p>
+    <p>NW 252</p>
+    <p>3801 University Street</p>
+    <p>Montreal, QC H2J 2L3</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page

 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Over 50% of worldwide population suffers from overweight and obesity.
+Past work shows that obesity is highly heritable, and that the interaction between genetics and environment determines individual weight.
+Our work suggests that this is driven by changes in the brain that are related to phenotypes such as impulsivity and, ultimately, increased food intake and weight gain.
+Thus, we recognise obesity as a disorder rooted in the brain.

+Conversely, chronic obesity can lead to neurodegeneration and cognitive decline.
+My work explores both sides of this obesity-brain interactions and aims to determine what factors put children at risk of weight gain and what are the mechanisms that link obesity to brain atrophy.
+Ultimately we will use this knowledge to craft prevention and intervention strategies that are aimed at improving life quality of the population.

+I currently work at the Montreal Neurological Institute as a research associate.
+Please have a look at my website and CV to learn more about my work and myself.